quiyetbrul/mern-plaid-bank-app/README.md

 Live demo:
 https://serene-wave-06051.herokuapp.com/

+Full-stack banking web app built with Plaid's API and the MERN stack.

+#### This project uses the following technologies:

+- React and React Router for the frontend Express
+- Node for the backend
+- MongoDB for the database
+- Redux for global state management
+- Plaid for bank account linkage and transaction data
+- Passport and JWTs for authentication
+- Heroku app for live demo

+####  Our app will allow users to

+- Register
+- Log in
+- Access protected pages only accessible to logged in users
+- Stay logged in when they close the app or refresh the page
+- Log out
+- Link multiple bank accounts
+- Remove bank accounts
+- View transactions from all linked accounts in a searchable and filterable data table

+## **Requirements**

-Active email is required.
+- Active email is required.

-When linking a "bank" to your account, use this fake credentials:
+- When linking a "bank" to your account, use the following fake credentials:

-username: user_good
+  - username: user_good

-password: pass_good
+  - password: pass_good